My compositional practice is concerned with the timbral qualities of instruments and sampled sounds to produce expressive music.

-Professional achievements to date include the soundscapes to accompany art exhibitions, publication of my music by Redhouse Press and Publications by Wirripang, and the broadcast on ABC Classic FM of her piano trio Carlin following its performance at Parliament House, Victoria in 2003.
+Other professional achievements include music for individual installations, soundscapes to accompany art exhibitions, publication of my music by Redhouse Press and Publications by Wirripang, and the broadcast on ABC Classic FM of my piano trio Carlin following its performance at Parliament House, Victoria in 2003.
 Carlin was the winner of the inaugural Adelaide Piano Trio Competition in 2002.
 This and other music is available on CDs of Australian flute music, Australian chamber music, and Australian computer music.

-As a community musician, Wendy Suiter has been Musical Director of POW Circus, Melbourne, and composer in residence at the Jika Jika Community Centre, Melbourne, and regular workshop presenter at the Darebin Music Feast and other music festivals, where participants played my music specially composed for the Federation Bells.
+As a community musician, I have been Musical Director of POW Circus, Melbourne, and composer in residence at the Jika Jika Community Centre, Melbourne, and regular workshop presenter at the Darebin Music Feast and other music festivals, where participants played my music specially composed for the Federation Bells.

-Wendy composes and presents her computer music using her professional name Ceridwen Suiter.
+I compose and present my computer music using the professional name: Ceridwen Suiter.